Puzzlepart/spfx-solutions/Pzl.Ext.Styler/README.md

 ## Prerequisites

-Access to app catalog and site owners.
+SharePoint Administrator for app catalog deployment.
+We recommend that site owners add the extention manually per site.

 ## Solution